buttercup/buttercup-desktop/CONTRIBUTING.md

 We have some functionalities in mind and we have issued them and there is a *milestone* label available on the issue.
 If there is a bug or a feature that is not listed in the **issues** page or there is no one assigned to the issue, feel free to fix/add it!
 Although it's better to discuss it in the issue or create a new issue for it so there is no conflicting code.

+### Filing issues

+Before starting work on a larger idea not discussed in an issue we recommend starting one to iron out your approach to implementation.
+PRs with conflicting ideas regarding architecture or other aspects of the project may be rejected.
+We appreciate any and all ideas you contribute providing they're discussed in a respectful and constructive manner.

+Issues created that are not relevant to this project will be closed immediately - this is purely for efficiency as we don't have time to address and or move all of them to their correct place.

 ### Writing some code!

 Contributing to a project on Github is pretty straight forward.
 If this is you're first time, these are the steps you should take.